-- 3. "Glare" means direct light emitting from a lighting system that causes reduced vision or momentary blindness, creates a safety hazard, or creates a nuisance to abutting or nearby property owners.
+- of measure expressing the quantity of light received on a surface and equal to the illuminance produced by a candle on a surface one foot square from a distance of one foot.
+Vertical illuminance is measured or calculated in a plane perpendicular to the property line. - 3.
+"Glare" means direct light emitting from a lighting system that causes reduced vision or momentary blindness, creates a safety hazard, or creates a nuisance to abutting or nearby property owners.
 Glare includes, but is not limited to, any beam of light crossing a property line. - 4.
 "Fully shielded lighting system" means a lighting system that, as designed and installed, projects all of its light below the horizontal plane through the lighting system's lowest light-emitting part. - B. Exceptions.
-The provisions of this Section shall not apply (i) to lighting generated by construction activities or outdoor events authorized pursuant to a permit, license or approval granted by a municipal reviewing authority; (ii) lighting approved under Section 521.B Athletic Field Lighting in the Village I District of the Freeport Zoning Ordinance; or (iii) to municipal, public works, or utility projects; (iv) when federal or state laws, rules, or regulations control; or (v) when the Freeport Police Chief determines that an exception to one or more of the provisions of this Section is necessary due to a compelling safety interest that cannot be practically addressed by any other method.
+The provisions of this Section shall not apply (i) to lighting generated by construction activities or outdoor events authorized pursuant to a permit, license or approval granted by a municipal reviewing authority; (ii) to municipal, public works, or utility projects; (iii) when federal or state laws, rules, or regulations control; or (iv) when the Freeport Police Chief determines that an exception to one or more of the provisions of this Section is necessary due to a compelling safety interest that cannot be practically addressed by any other method.

-SECTION 39-105 ENFORCEMENT
+SECTION 39-104-105 ENFORCEMENT

-This Ordinance may be enforced by any sworn law enforcement officer of the Freeport Police Department as a civil violation.

-- A. Violations of sections 39-101 shall be punishable by a civil penalty or not more than \$100, which shall be assessed against the person creating the violation. - B. Violations of Section 39-102 shall be punishable by a civil penalty of not more than \$100, which shall be assessed against the parent, legal guardian, or other adult person responsible for the care and control of the child in question. - C. Violations of Section 39-103 & Section 39-104 shall be punishable by a civil penalty assessed against either the person creating the violation, or the owner of record of the property upon which the violation occurs or continues to occur, if that person should be a separate and distinct entity from the person causing the violation.
+- A. This Ordinance may be enforced by any sworn law enforcement officer of the Freeport Police Department as a civil violation. - B. Violations of sections 39-101 shall be punishable by a civil penalty or not more than \$100, which shall be assessed against the person creating the violation. - C. Violations of Section 39-102 shall be punishable by a civil penalty of not more than \$100, which shall be assessed against the parent, legal guardian, or other adult person responsible for the care and control of the child in question. - D. Violations of section Section 39-103 & Section 39-104 shall be punishable by a civil penalty assessed against either the person creating the violation, or the owner of record of the property upon which the violation occurs or continues to occur, if that person should be a separate and distinct entity from the person causing the violation.
 Each day that a violation occurs or continues to occur shall be considered a separate violation and may be punished separately.
 Violations shall be punishable by a civil penalty according to the following schedule: